 The first identified compact galaxy group,

-About 300 million light-years away, only four galaxies of the group
+About 300 million light-years away, only four of these five galaxies

 The odd man out is easy to spot, though.